-The Tram system opened in 2000, and as well as on street running, it made use of a number of disused railway alignments.
-Indeed, part of the line between Wimbledon and Croydon follows the route of the Surrey Iron Railway, which first opened in 1803 with horse drawn trains, some 22 years before the much more famous Stockton to Darlington Railway.
+The Tram system opened in 2000.
+As well as on street running, it made use of a number of disused railway alignments.
+Part of the line between Wimbledon and Croydon actually follows the route of the Surrey Iron Railway which first opened in 1803 with horse drawn trains, some 22 years before the much more famous Stockton to Darlington Railway.

 In April 2016, services between Wimbledon and Croydon increased from eight to 12 trams per hour, following the completion of works to build an additional tram platform at Wimbledon station.